Update (April 2, 2018): Additional detail added for a more comprehensive look at managing disputes under the new VCR process.

-Visa recently announced changes to dispute management called Visa Claims Resolution (VCR), with the goal of streamlining and simplifying the current Visa chargeback flow.
+Visa recently announced its Visa Claims Resolution (VCR) initiative, designed to streamline and simplify the current Visa chargeback flow.
+The VCR initiative will restructure the dispute process from a litigation-based approach to a liability assignment process.
 This change will be implemented by Visa globally in April 2018.
-Rest assured, Braintree will give you the tools to help manage these changes for your business.
 As the merchant account holder you’ll continue to dispute chargebacks via Braintree.
+Rest assured, Braintree will give you the tools you need to help manage these changes for your business.

 The VCR was created with the following objectives:

 - Improve chargeback-resolution time

 Let’s look at each of these objectives a little more closely.